When you consider the word “strength,” what comes to mind? Hold on to that for a moment.

 - A colleague and I will have a lunchtime walk

-- Another great exercise is called “Peak Exercise”.
-It is simple, and very motivating, and used by coaches (Strength-Based Positive Coaching).
+Another great exercise is called the “peak experience” exercise.
+It is simple, very motivating, and used by coaches (Driver, 2011).

 - Ask the coachee to name two or three times when they’ve been at their best.
-The times they recall can be of any interval of time (a few minutes to a year) (Strength-Based Positive Coaching).
+The times they recall can be of any interval of time, from a few minutes to a year.

-- Have the coachee share their experience, by recalling exactly what happened with details from start to end (Strength-Based Positive Coaching).
+- Have the coachee share their experience by recalling in detail exactly what happened from start to end.

-- Keep track of each example and how it is a possible strength as they are talking (Strength-Based Positive Coaching).
+- Keep track of each example and how it is a possible strength as they are talking.

-- Once they have told the full story offer for them to look at the list you’ve written and discuss the strengths they have (Strength-Based Positive Coaching).
+- Once they have told the full story, offer them the list you’ve written and discuss their strengths.

 - How would your close friends describe you?